somjadhav/representation/README.md

-_Some plots/maps may not be visible.
-To view these, follow the instructions below and then download the content as an html file.
+_Some plots/maps may not be visible when viewing files on github.com.
+To view them, follow the instructions below and then download the content as an html file.
 If that is not possible, feel free to email me and I can send you an html file._

 _**Easiest Way to View the Content: Fork and clone the repo onto your local machine.
 Navigate to the root directory.
 Create a virtual environment (Python version = 3.6) and pip install the requirements.txt file.
 Finally, run the following command in Bash/Terminal: jupyter notebook Main.ipynb.**_